-Under the provisions of the Interlocal Agreement, Seminole County Community Services was tasked with the responsibility of monitoring the City's CDBG program for the 2018-2019 Program Year.
-The County has a dedicated project manager who is actively involved in working with the Compliance Office of Community Services to provide project records and documentation to conduct the monitoring.
+The City has a dedicated Community Relations and Neighborhood Engagement (CRANE) staff who will be actively involved in conducting the monitoring.
 This process involves a combination of monthly activity reports, telephone contacts, written communication, analysis of reports and audits, and onsite visits and meetings.
 The primary goal of all monitoring is to ensure activities are implemented in conformity with program rules and guidelines.